Content API Basics

 The Box Content API gives you access to the content management features you see in our web app and lets you extend them for use in your own app.
 It strives to be RESTful and is organized around the main resources you’re familiar with from the Box web interface.

 Sample API calls are provided next to each method using cURL, a standard command line tool.
 All you need to do is drop in your specific parameters, and you can test the calls from the command line.
 Here is a great tutorial on using cURL with APIs.
 If the command line isn’t your preference, a great alternative is POSTMAN, an easy-to-use Chrome extension for making HTTP requests.
+Or you can always use one of our SDKs instead of making direct API calls.

 Both request body data and response data are formatted as JSON.
 Extremely large numbers (for example the folder size) will be returned in IEEE754 format (the same way doubles are stored in Java), e.g.